seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **PISANIO**
 How? of adultery?
 Wherefore write you not
-What monster’s her accuser?
+What monster's her accuser?
 Leonatus,
 O master! what a strange infection
-Is fall’n into thy ear!
+Is fall'n into thy ear!
 What false Italian,
-As poisonous-tongued as handed, hath prevail’d
+As poisonous-tongued as handed, hath prevail'd
 On thy too ready hearing?
 Disloyal!
 No:
-She’s punish’d for her truth, and undergoes,
+She's punish'd for her truth, and undergoes,
 More goddess-like than wife-like, such assaults
 As would take in some virtue.
 O my master!
 Thy mind to her is now as low as were